edyulianto/edyulianto/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Lapi Divusi
+- 🔭 I’m currently working on Evermos
 - 🌱 I’m currently learning Backend Engineer
 - 👯 I’m looking to collaborate on Software Development
 - 📫 How to reach me: you can send mail to ed.joelianto@gmail.com